How To Set Up a POS System

 Most POS systems have some combination of online libraries, knowledge bases, guides, frequently asked questions (FAQ), and video tutorials that you can use to train future new hires.

-After the team has been trained on how to use the POS system, you’ll want to have technical documentation that’s easily accessible.
-Keep printed documents in the staff room, add notes to your workplace communication system, and remember to train all new hires on how to use the POS.
+After your team has been trained to use the POS system, you’ll want to have technical documentation that’s easily accessible.
+Keep printed documents in the staff room, add notes to your workplace communication system, maintain a simple online manual, and remember to train all new hires on how to use the POS.

 Bottom Line